zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

 title: Show Popup next to a Custom Cell Editor in Spreadsheet
 description: An example on how to display a popup next to a custom cell editor in a Kendo UI Spreadsheet.
 type: how-to
-page_title: Show Spreadsheet Custom Cell Editor with a Kendo UI Popup
+page_title: Show Custom Cell Editor with a Kendo UI Popup | Kendo UI Spreadsheet
 slug: spreadsheet-custom-cell-editor-popup
 tags: spreadsheet, custom, editor, cell, popup
-teampulseid:
 ticketid: 1115323
-pitsid:
+res_type: kb
 ---

 ## Environment